Answered By: Abigail Caraccio Last Updated: Feb 22, 2018 Views: 1789

 If the text does not appear within the Content Editor after you have attempted to paste it, or if you receive a message that the action is not allowed, try using the “paste” function within your browser.
 You can usually access the copy and paste functions within your browser by opening the browser’s menu.

-For more information on this topic, please contact Student Support at firstname.lastname@example.org
+For more information on this topic, please contact Customer Care at firstname.lastname@example.org